lowlydba/expressdb.io/_posts/2018-01-01-which-sql-express-version-to-use.md

 comments: true
 date: 2018-03-26
 author: John McCall
-tags: [sql server express, version, ]
+tags: [sql server express, version comparison]
 ---

 In most cases, the answer to 'Which SQL Server Express Version?' is simple: the latest version you can.
 Since Microsoft adds